 The Elections Division will endeavor to recruit at least one Spanish-speaking and one Chinesespeaking election worker for each Vote Center to provide language assistance.
-If a Vote Center is in, or adjacent to, a precinct with other language requirements, the County will endeavor to recruit an election worker fluent in the language, or to provide alternative methods of effective language assistance.
+If a Vote Center is in, or within 5 miles of a precinct with other language requirements, the County will endeavor to recruit an election worker fluent in the language, or to provide alternative methods of effective language assistance.

-We will invite voters with limited English proficiency to self-identify as needing language access services upon arrival at a Vote Center using, for example, "I speak" cards and a translated sign indicating bilingual Vote Center Representative language skills.
-While the use of in-person language assistance is preferred, we continue to explore options for remote assistance.
+We will invite voters with limited English proficiency to self-identify as needing language access services upon arrival at a Vote Center using, for example, "I speak" cards, translated signs indicating bilingual Vote Center Representative language skills and name tags that bilingual vote center workers wear to indicate the languages they speak.
+While the use of inperson language assistance is preferred, we continue to explore options for remote assistance.
 Alternative methods will include calling an Elections Division staff member, a Vote Center Representative at a different Vote Center or a LAAC member to speak to a voter (each Vote Center will be issued a mobile phone).
 When we cannot assist someone in this way, we will use the County's contracted telephone translation vendor, Certified Languages International (CLI) or AT&T USA Direct Language Line Services.

-The Elections Division will hold a bilingual voter education workshop for the required languages as stipulated for the County in state and federal guidelines.
-At the time of preparing this plan (November 2019), these languages are Spanish, Chinese (required Federal languages), and Tagalog and Korean (required State languages).
+The Elections Division will continue to seek opportunities to present bilingual voter education for the required languages as stipulated in state and federal guidelines.
+At the time of preparing this plan (December 2019), these languages are Spanish, Chinese (required Federal languages), and Tagalog and Korean (required State languages).
 These workshops will be held prior to statewide elections and will provide an opportunity for the County's language communities to receive information about materials and assistance available in the specified language, in addition to clarifying the process of the new voting model.
-LAAC members will assist in selecting the dates and locations of the workshops.
+LAAC members and CBOs will assist in developing content and selecting the dates and locations for the workshops.
+Content will need to be flexible, to adapt to each audience as needed.
+The Elections Division will endeavor to provide a month's advance notice to any workshop.
+Voters should be aware that they have three choices on how to vote upon the workshop's completion.